agilegta/preventabreach/README.md

 ## Contributing

 The application is a very simple React/Node [project](https://databreach-checker.herokuapp.com/) right now in its first version.
-Below is a simple overview of the deployment process and app architecture, ask yourselves the questions below the images and see if you can contribute to the project by creating pull requests or issues.
+Below is a simple overview of the deployment process and app architecture, ask yourselves the questions below the image and see if you can contribute to the project by creating pull requests or issues.

 ![Deployment Workflow](https://user-images.githubusercontent.com/32272146/82715228-2c2a8900-9c60-11ea-8a6d-c9da164abb0f.PNG)